How to Export and Import VM from ESXi Host or Command Line

 1. Install AOMEI Cyber Backup and add vCenter or Standalone ESXi host as the source device.
 Access to Backup Task, then click Create New Task to schedule VM backup.

-2. In the Device Name wizard, select virtual machines (up to 10 VMs in one task on Free Edition) on the VMware device.
+2. In the Device Name wizard, select virtual machines on the VMware device.
 Click OK.

 3. In Target section, choose a network location or local directory to store VM.
 For example, you can back up VMs to different places such as external hard drive or NAS, which ensures data protection.